 Dr. Hadsall has wanted to be a vet since she was young, having been drawn to medicine and the power of the human-animal bond.
 She has a special interest in surgery, exotic animal medicine, and behavior work.
 Dr. Hadsall says one of her greatest joys is helping repair and strengthen the human-animal bond through positive based training.

 When Dr. Hadsall is not practicing veterinary medicine, she likes to spend her time hiking, camping, running, being at the beach, and binge-watching her favorite TV shows with her husband, Tim.
 She is a proud pet mama of three dogs, Cleo, Ellie, and Revan, two cats, named Kitty and Mr. Meeseeks, Ernie the leopard gecko, and an Eclectus parrot named Finn.

 Dr. Caryn Brainard, DVM

 Dr. Brainard completed her undergraduate studies at UMass Amherst and earned her doctorate from Colorado State University.
 She's always had an interested in being a veterinarian, working as a vet assistant and technician before earning her degree.

 Prior to joining Brewer Veterinary Clinic, Dr. Brainard practiced veterinary medicine in Massachusetts.
 She has a special interest in preventative medicine and dentistry.

-Dr. Brainard decided to move to Maine to have more room for her family who consists of her boyfriend, Paris, her daughter, Morgyn, and all her animals - three horses, three cats, one Lab mix, and a turtle.
+Dr. Brainard decided to move to Maine to have more room for her family which consists of her daughter, Morgyn, and all her animals - three horses, three cats, one Lab mix, and a turtle.
 In her spare time, she enjoys riding her horses, camping, hiking, and gardening.